 The Final DNP Project provides an opportunity to integrate new skills into practice and to demonstrate the principles of nursing scholarship and the competencies delineated in the DNP Essentials.
 The integration of these new or refined skills improves outcomes through organizational and systems leadership, quality improvement processes, and the translation of evidence into practice.

-Applications will be accepted through May 1st to start in 2022.
+Applications will be accepted through April 1st to start in Summer of 2023.
 Admission requirements include:

 Applicants must submit a complete, notarized Clinical Hours Documentation form with the Graduate School application or provide documentation of completed clinical hours with university letter head from program director.
 Advanced Practice Registered Nurses (APRNS) must provide documentation that they have received one of the approved national certifications listed below.
 Students with less than 500 hours should request a meeting with the DNP Program Director to develop a clinical plan.
 Acceptable national certifications include: